techie-joe/library/github-pages/quick-start.md

 Repository metadata variables is exposed to your site in the `site.github` namespace.
 For more information, see "[Using site.github](https://jekyll.github.io/github-metadata/site.github/)".

+## Customize your site

+GitHub Pages uses Jekyll to build your site by default.
+Jekyll gives you a lot of flexibility to customize how it builds your site.
+If you're using other site builder besides Jekyll, then the following walthrough guide may not suits you.

+> To customize your site, see [Website Customization](./customization.md)

 ## Custom domains